mediamonks/channels/packages/channels/README.md

 sound.stop();
 ```

-> Don't keep references to sounds that have stopped playing, it will prevent them from being garbage collected.

 ## Channels
 Channels are a way of grouping sounds that are played.
 They are completely optional and, depending on the use case, might not be needed at all.